 G/A&A firmly believes that successful searches are accomplished by building and cultivating strong relationships with clients and candidates, and by offering comprehensive and customizable search processes that deliver effective outcomes.
-In this regard, we have a high percentage of repeat clients and a proven track record that has sustained within the executive search and consulting industry.
+In this regard, we have a high percentage of repeat clients and a proven track record that's sustatined the executive search and consulting industry.